dojo/docs/dojox/editor/plugins/SpellCheck.rst

 Batch Spell Check
 -----------------

-Click the Batch Spell Check button to open the dialog.
-SpellCheck will highlight all the unrecognized words and the first unrecognized word will be selected and shown in the Not found text field.
+Click the **Batch Spell Check** button to open the dialog.
+SpellCheck will highlight all the unrecognized words and the first unrecognized word will be selected and shown in the **Not found** text field.

 .. image:: BatchSpellCheck.png

 Skip
 ----

-There are two ways to ignore the word in the Not found text field and move to the next word.
+There are two ways to ignore the word in the **Not found** text field and move to the next word.
 The ignored word will be considered recognized as long as the editor is not destroyed.

-* Click the Skip button.
+* Click the **Skip** button.
-* Or type Enter in the Not found text field.
+* Or type **Enter** in the **Not found** text field.

 .. image:: Skip.png

 Skip All
 --------

-Skip All to ignore the word displayed in the Not found text field and all similarly spelled words.
+**Skip All** to ignore the word displayed in the **Not found** text field and all similarly spelled words.
 All the similarly spelled words will be considered recognized as long as the editor is not destroyed.

 .. image:: SkipAll.png

 Add to dictionary
 -----------------

-Click Add to dictionary to add this word into the dictionary.
+Click **Add to dictionary** to add this word into the dictionary.

 .. image:: AddToDictionary.png

 Replace
 -------

-Take either one of the following two actions to address an unrecognized word displayed in the Not found text field.
+Take either one of the following two actions to address an unrecognized word displayed in the **Not found** text field.

-* Select a right one from the Suggestions list box.
+* Select a right one from the **Suggestions** list box.
-* Replace it directly in the Not found text field.
+* Replace it directly in the **Not found** text field.

-Then you can type Enter in the Not found text field or click Replace to replace the unrecognized one with the new one and move to the next unrecognized word.
+Then you can type **Enter** in the **Not found** text field or click **Replace** to replace the unrecognized one with the new one and move to the next unrecognized word.

 .. image:: Replace.png

-Note that when the content of the Not found text field is changed, its label will be changed to Replace with.
+Note that when the content of the **Not found** text field is changed, its label will be changed to **Replace with**.

 .. image:: ReplaceWith.png